Political Scientist and Applied Methodologist

 “No monopolices tus conocimientos ni impongas arrogantemente tus técnicas...pero difunde y comparte lo que has aprendido junto con la gente, de manera que sea totalmente comprensible e incluso literario y agradable, porque la ciencia no debería ser necesariamente un misterio ni un monopolio de expertos e intelectuales” – Orlando Fals Borda (1995)

 Substantively, my research asks how formal institutions and informal power structures jointly determine who has political voice, and at what cost.
-My work spans four connected areas: race, identity, and legislative power within U.S. institutions; electoral systems and partisan governance, including redistricting and primary reform; police reform and government accountability, with a focus on state-citizen interactions; and racialized representation and governance in Latin American contexts.
-Across these areas, I draw on tools from causal inference, computational social science, and measurement theory.
-Some of my solo and collaborative work has been published in the Journal of Race, Ethnicity, and Politics (JREP) and the Journal of Experimental Political Science (JEPS), with forthcoming work at the Association for Computational Linguistics (ACL 2026).
+My work spans four connected areas: (1) racial and gendered inequality in elite institutions; (2) electoral systems and institutional design; (3) bureaucracy, implementation, and accountability; and (4) political representation and racialized identity.
+Some of my solo and collaborative work has been published in the Journal of Race, Ethnicity, and Politics (JREP), the Journal of Experimental Political Science (JEPS), and Public Health, with forthcoming work at the Association for Computational Linguistics (ACL 2026).
 You can find more on these and other ongoing projects on the Research page.

 I am also the creator of TextViz Studio, a no-code platform for social scientists that makes advanced text analysis and statistical modeling more accessible, intuitive, and interactive.